MaibornWolff/codecharta/analysis/import/SonarImporter/README.md

 Generates visualisation data from SonarQube data through a xml file or an API call to a SonarQube server.

+The importer is limited to projects with less than 500 components.

 ## Usage

 ### Remote call to SonarQube server